SpaceX astronauts return to earth with 'dark' splashdown

 “Earthbound!”
 NASA astronaut Victor Glover tweeted after departing the station.
 “One step closer to family and home!”

-Glover – along with NASA’s Mike Hopkins and Shannon Walker and Japan’s Soichi Noguchi – should have returned to Earth last Wednesday, but high offshore winds forced SpaceX to pass up a pair of daytime landing attempts.
+Mr Glover – along with Commander Hopkins and Shannon Walker and Japan’s Soichi Noguchi – should have returned to Earth last Wednesday, but high offshore winds forced SpaceX to pass up a pair of daytime landing attempts.

 Managers switched to a rare splashdown in darkness, to take advantage of calm weather.